shameem17/iOS-Tutorial/Weak_Strong.md

 var car3: Car? = car
 ```

-As there is a strong relation or reference remains amon the three instances, dealloaction of any single or two of them is not possible.
+As there is a strong relation or reference remains amon the three instances, deallocation of any single or two of them is not possible.
 ```swift
 car = nil
 car2 = nil
 ```

-This will not deallocate the Car instance as there is a strong reference with car3 still exist.
+This will not deallocate the Car instance as there is a strong reference with car3 still exists.
 ```swift
 car3 = nil
 ```